 The capstone

 The advanced techniques only pay off if they run reliably at event pace.
-This lesson designs the end-to-end pipeline: scouting in, public APIs joined, validated metrics out, rebuildable in one command between match cycles.
+This lesson lays out the whole pipeline: scouting data goes in, public API data gets joined to it, validated metrics come out, and the whole thing rebuilds with one command between match cycles.

 Architecture

-Keep stages decoupled so any one can be debugged or replaced:
+Keep the stages decoupled so that any one of them can be debugged or replaced.

-rawsource (a Google Sheet or CSV).
-Append-only; never edit in place. - Enrich: a script pulls TBA (
+rawsource, either a Google Sheet or a CSV.
+Append rows only, and never edit one in place. - Enrich.
+A script pulls TBA (

-event_matches,event_oprs,event_rankings) and Statbotics (get_team_event) for the event, keyed by team number. - Compute: join scouting averages with OPR/EPA, compute custom metrics (per-level coral rates, endgame reliability, defense rating), and validation flags.
+event_matches,event_oprs,event_rankings) and Statbotics (get_team_event) for the event, keyed by team number. - Compute.
+Join the scouting averages with OPR and EPA, then compute your custom metrics (per-level coral rates, endgame reliability, defense rating) along with validation flags.

 ranktable and per-match prep sheets, regenerated on demand.